srophe/wright-catalogue/templates/tei/readme.md

 # Description of Files
-- Each editor should copy and personalize this template.
+- Each editor should copy and personalize this template by adding in their own editors.xml xml:id.